 What is it for?

-The customer interview sheet is designed to help during customer discovery interview It helps you structure and capture the important elements you want to learn during those interviews.
+The customer interview sheet is designed to help you structure and capture the important elements you want to learn during customer problems interviews.

 How to use the Customer Interview Sheet

 This customer interview sheet is structured in 3 parts: questions you ask yourself before the interview, questions you ask during the interview to guide the conversation towards specific learning goals and the conclusions you draw after the interview.

 Define the type of customer you want to talk to.
 It is a reminder of the criteria you are looking for in your target customers.
 If the person you’re meeting does not match your specifications, you should move on.
 Where to find them?
 Think about their habits and their daily journey, and identify where are you more likely to find them.